 Previously we posted on recalls at Toyota and Sony.
 Recently Toyota announced another large recall.
-Investor’s Business Daily writes on the topic in: The Ups And Downs Of Doing Product Recalls – Japan-Style:
+Investor’s Business Daily writes on the topic in: The Ups And Downs Of Doing Product Recalls – Japan-Style [the broken link was removed]:

 The bottom line, in my opinion?
 You must improve the system to improve the value to the customer (which includes reducing defects).
 And you must continually monitor your systems and react when you discover weaknesses (or find new ways to improve the system through PDSA).